 Possible solutions: Fertility drugs with artificial insemination, surgery to remove abnormal tissue or unblock tubes, assisted reproductive technologies (ART) or adoption.

-Success rates: When fertility drugs is to increase egg production are combined with artificial insemination, the success rate is between 8 and 17 percent per cycle.
+Success rates: When fertility drugs are to increase egg production are combined with artificial insemination, the success rate is between 8 and 17 percent per cycle.
 Between 20 and 50 percent conceive after surgery (either naturally or with treatment) and between 20 and 30 percent conceive with ART treatments.

 An ovulation problem is any condition (usually hormonal) that prevents the release of a mature egg from your ovaries.